 Dr. David Koehler joined OICR’s Commercialization group in 2007.
 His responsibilities include managing the Prospects and Compass Rose Funds, managing OICR’s investments in start-up companies, facilitating the identification and protection of OICR’s intellectual property (IP), negotiating and drafting contracts, systems administration for the contracts and IP database, and tracking key performance indicators of OICR’s commercialization activity.
 From 2005 to 2006, Dr. Koehler held the position of Pharmaceutical Analyst at Drug Royalty Corporation and served a similar role with SHI Consulting in 2007.
 Prior to that, he was a researcher at the Hospital for Sick Children and recipient of the prestigious Medical Research Council and Canadian Cystic Fibrosis Foundation fellowships.
 Dr. Koehler holds a PhD in Biological Sciences from Stanford University, and a BSc (Honours) in Biology from York University.

-ASSOCIATE DIRECTOR, CORPORATE AFFAIRS
+SENIOR MANAGER, CORPORATE AFFAIRS

 MATTHEW WARD, MBA

 SENIOR INVESTMENT ANALYST

 Matt joined FACIT in 2017 bringing experience from previous roles in innovation and business development with various healthcare organizations.
 As Senior Investment Analyst, his role within the team includes leading market research, technical due diligence and financial analysis to steer investment decisions.
 Additionally, he is active in deal sourcing, commercialization education and supporting business planning and strategy development for early-stage FACIT portfolio companies.
 Matt holds an MBA degree from the Degroote School of Business at McMaster University and a BHSc (Honours) degree from UOIT.